 Henley Street Public Realm & HVM Measures, Stratford-upon-Avon

-Fitzgerald were appointed to deliver high-specification paving installation in January 2020 over a 14-week period for Stratford-upon-Avon Council including the complex installation of the Shakespeare statue and the introduction of 22 shallow mount decorative bollards to meet Hostile Vehicle Mitigation (HVM) measures at both ends of Henley Street.
+Fitzgerald were appointed to deliver high-specification paving installation in January 2020 for Stratford-upon-Avon Council.
+Over the 14-week period works includede the complex installation of the William Shakespeare statue and the introduction of 22 shallow mount decorative bollards to meet Hostile Vehicle Mitigation (HVM) measures at each end of Henley Street.

 In 2021 Fitzgerald were selected as a finalist in the ‘Project of the Year by a Specialist Contractor (subcontract up to £1m)’ category of the Construction News Specialists Awards, the only national awards that recognises the best specialist contractors from across the UK.